Phyboc/UI-Auditer/README.md

 ## Origin

 Built after failing at a Microsoft Agents League Hackathon with a half-finished UI that had zero wow factor.
-The judges weren't the wrong audience — I just never asked what that audience actually wanted.

 ---